 we cannot thank you enough

 Army’s Rescue is an all volunteer force.
 Every volunteer is vital: More pets stepping off a transport into welcoming arms.
 Every foster learning life is good.
-One more cat learning to get along with others and never be alone.
+Cats and kittens learning to get along with others and never be alone.
 Another mama dog or mama cat with a safe haven to bring her puppies or kittens into the world.